 Look beyond immediate relief to recovery, rebuilding, mitigation, and prevention

 Effective disaster response involves four stages of disaster relief.
-While donor attention is highest when a disaster first hits the headlines, the effects of a disaster can last years, if not a generation or more.
+Donor attention is highest when a disaster first hits the headlines, but the effects of a disaster can last years, if not a generation or more.

 Improve accountability

 Philanthropy and nonprofits alone do not have the scale to address all the needs brought on by a disaster.
-Keeping track of the many organizations involved and their effectiveness is challenging, especially since the chaos of disasters can invite corruption or misuse of both donor and government funds.
+Keeping track of the many organizations involved and their effectiveness is challenging amid the chaos of disasters.

 Immediately following disasters, it can be difficult for those affected to directly engage with the government and other aid organizations attempting to help them.
-To address this problem, Accountability Lab partners with local NGOs around the world to promote greater accountability and responsiveness of government and other institutions.
-After the Nepal earthquake, for example, Accountability Lab partners set up citizen “help desks” to coordinate relief efforts and serve as a conduit for on-the-ground information about what was and was not working.
+To address this problem, Accountability Lab partners with local NGOs around the world to promote greater accountability and responsiveness of government and other institutions for translocal labs and the global network Accountable Now.

 The Disaster Accountability Project (DAP) has various reports investigating the effectiveness of agencies operating in a range of locations, including Haiti, Nepal, and New York.
 DAP also offers resources such as the Disaster Policy Wiki, which has more than 1,000 post-disaster relief policy recommendations to improve management systems.